 If it’s too acidic for you, mix it with a little water or apple juice to dilute it.
-Make sure to taste the mix before applying it to the brisket to check it’s to your liking.
+Make sure to taste the mix before applying it to the brisket to check if it’s to your liking.

-The vinegar’s acidity breaks down the spices in the rub, which helps form crunchy bark on the meat’s exterior.
+The vinegar’s acidity breaks down the spices in the rub, which helps form a crunchy bark on the meat’s exterior.

 Note: Many BBQ newbies fear ACV will leave a strong taste on the smoked brisket.
 This isn’t the case.
 The vinegar cooks out, the same as when you cook with wine.